daviSR99/daviSR99/README.md

 #  🤝 Hi there!

 My name is David and I work as a software developer.
 My journey began when I was 16 years old and will continue until I pass away.</br>
 I am currently working as a freelancer.
 Really passionate about AI and cybersecurity.
-Currently a beta tester at pygmalion.chat 🧙🏻 </br>

 #  🚀 Expertise